Seasonal recipes for asparagus, a representative spring vegetable | Learn about its history and delicious stir-fried recipes!

 Introduction

-Asparagus is one of the vegetables that has been introduced from overseas.
-It is said that it was introduced to Japan during the Edo period, but at first it was not widely used as a food product and was grown for viewing purposes.
-Eventually, authentic edible cultivation began to progress from the Meiji period onwards, and now it has become a vegetable that can be enjoyed in season from spring to early summer.
+Asparagus is one of the vegetables that was introduced from overseas.
+It is said to have been introduced to Japan during the Edo period, but initially it was not widely used as food and was grown for decorative purposes.
+After the Meiji period, full-scale cultivation for food progressed, and now it has become established as a vegetable that can be enjoyed from spring to early summer

-History and origin of asparagus
+The history and origin of asparagus

-Asparagus is said to have origins in Europe's Mediterranean suburbs.
-This vegetable has a long history, and is said to have been cultivated for food in the ancient Roman period.
-It was later transmitted from all over Europe to North America, and is said to have been brought to Japan via Dutch ships during the Edo period.
+Asparagus is said to have originated in the Mediterranean region of Europe.
+It is a vegetable with a long history, with records showing it was already being cultivated for food in ancient Roman times.
+It then spread from various parts of Europe to North America, and is said to have been brought to Japan by Dutch ships during the Edo period

 Types and characteristics of asparagus